Time Evolution

 Here, if

-could be a pure rotation with then sheared into , causing to couple to the oscillation itself at a lag:
+is a pure rotation/oscillation, while is also sheared into , then will couple to the oscillation at a lag:

-could be exponentially decaying, while shearing into , which will cause it to grow transiently and then level off:
+is exponentially decaying, while also shearing into , then will grow transiently before leveling off:

 In general the classification scheme is: